sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/index.md

 On the next command run, if a new version is detected, `sg` will auto update before running.

-> NOTE: This feature requires that Go has already been installed according to the [development quickstart guide](../../setup/quickstart.md).
+To see what's changed, use `sg version changelog`.

 ## Usage

-See [configuration](#configuration) to learn more about configuring `sg` behaviour.
+Refer to the [generated `sg` reference](reference.md) for complete documentation of all commands.

 ### Help

-You can get help about commands in a variety of ways:
+You can get help about commands locally in a variety of ways:

 ```sh
 sg help # show all available commands